Please enter your email in order to download this publication.

 A well-developed point of view is at the core of being persuasive.

-- Is Appropriately Aggressive: This phrase, provided by Kevin Wilde, former VP Talent Management at General Mills, captures a variety of nuanced behaviors that differentiate great TM leaders.
-To us, “appropriate” means knowing how to select which battles are worth fighting, knowing in which situations pushing back will be most productive, and knowing the politically productive way to bring a potentially incendiary issue to the table.
+- Is Appropriately Aggressive: This phrase, provided by Kevin Wilde, former VP Talent Management at General Mills, captures a variety of nuanced behaviors that differentiate great talent-building HR leaders.
+To us, “appropriate” means knowing how to select which battles are worth fighting, knowing in which situations pushing back will be most productive and knowing the politically productive way to bring a potentially incendiary issue to the table.

-“Aggressiveness” means not being afraid to voice your opinions, to fight for what you believe is right, and not to be afraid of pushing back just one more time.The combination of a theory of the case and the appropriate amount of aggressiveness creates a TM leader who drives the right talent decisions in the right way.
+“Aggressiveness” means not being afraid to voice your opinions, to fight for what you believe is right and not to be afraid of pushing back just one more time.The combination of a theory of the case and the appropriate amount of aggressiveness creates an HR leader who drives the right talent decisions in the right way.

-More About The Author:
+More About The Authors:

 - Marc Effron, President, Talent Strategy Group